 If we look at the numbers, there are 0.028 commercial plane crashes a day.

 How Many Plane Crashes Are There a Year?

 If we look at commercial aviation and look at the statistics for the last five years, we can see that there are approximately 10 plane crashes a year.

-What Are the Chances of Dying in a Plane Crash?
+The Chances of Dying in a Plane Crash Are Extremely Low